-- Music majors may give a junior or senior recital on campus with the permission of their applied teacher and Division Chair. - Non-music majors may present an optional recital off-campus with the approval of their teacher and Division Chair.
+- Music majors may give a junior or senior recital on campus with the permission of their applied teacher and Division Chair. - Non-music majors may present an optional recital on or off campus with the approval of their teacher and Division Chair. - The Student Recital Handbook, link to the recital application Google form, list of available dates and venues, recital program template and previous examples can all be found at friends.edu/studentrecitals.
+Students and faculty should refer to the information on this page before scheduling a recital or contacting the Fine Arts Events Coordinator.